Harry Swayne

-Harry Vonray Swayne (born February 2, 1965) is a former offensive tackle.
-He is one of the few players to have started a Super Bowl with three teams: Super Bowl XXIX with the Chargers, Super Bowl XXXIII with the Broncos and Super Bowl XXXV with the Ravens.
+Harry Vonray Swayne (born February 2, 1965) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football with the Rutgers Scarlet Knights.
+Swayne was selected by the Tampa Bay Buccaneers in the seventh round of the 1987 NFL draft with the 190th overall pick.
+He is one of the few players to have started a Super Bowl with three teams: Super Bowl XXIX with the San Diego Chargers, Super Bowl XXXIII with the Denver Broncos and Super Bowl XXXV with the Ravens.

 He was the chaplain for the Chicago Bears before becoming the assistant player development director for the Baltimore Ravens.
 Harry and his wife Dawn have five children.